This lovely fall salad features roasted butternut squash, pecans, dried cranberries and goat cheese tossed with a maple dijon vinaigrette.

-With Thanksgiving around the corner, you may be looking for some lighter dishes to put on the dinner table for your family.
+With Thanksgiving around the corner, you may be looking for some lighter dishes to put on the menu for your family.
+This Roasted Butternut Squash Salad with Maple Dijon Vinaigrette is the perfect addition to your holiday table and may just steal the show!
 As I’ve mentioned in the past, I’m a big believer in the “cook once, eat twice” philosophy of cooking- I like to cook enough of an ingredient to last for two meals and then transform the leftovers into a completely different dish on another day.
 It’s a big time-saver and your family won’t be bored eating leftovers.
 Not only is this salad healthy and easy to make, it’s also a great way to use up leftover butternut squash.
 To learn all about the nutritional benefits of this power food, CLICK HERE.

 - 1 teaspoon fresh thyme leaves, chopped (or 1/4 teaspoon dried thyme)

-- 2 tablespoons (6 teaspoons) extra virgin olive oil, divided use
+- 2 tablespoons plus 2 teaspoons extra virgin olive oil, divided use

 - Kosher salt and black pepper